Colin McRae Rally 2005: Reception

 Colin McRae Rally 2005 received "favourable" reviews on all platforms except the PSP version, which received "average" reviews, according to the review aggregation website Metacritic.
 GameSpot named Colin McRae Rally 2005 the best N-Gage game of 2004.
 It received a runner-up position in the publication's annual "Best Driving Game" award category across all platforms, losing to Burnout 3: Takedown.

+Macworld editor Peter Cohen gave the Mac OS X port four out of five stars, praising the variety of vehicles, courses, and game modes to choose from.
+Cohen also praised the graphics and sound effects as "top notch".
+Mild criticism was noted relating to online play.